Call or Text Anytime 636-940-1111

 Radar Gun Malfunction

 Your ticket will not be dismissed because the police officer's radar gun malfunctioned.
 It would need to be off by a lot, even if it were, to make a difference.
-Any officer would immediately notice this and invalidate any tickets written while the radar was not working correctly.
+Any officer would immediately notice this and invalidate any tickets issued while the radar was not functioning properly.
 Officers can't adjust or manipulate the radar to report that a car is going at a higher speed than it actually is, and they would not get away with it for long if they could.
 I'm not even sure what the incentive would be, as it is not difficult to write legitimate speeding tickets in the St. Louis area.
 Knowing this, lawyers are hesitant to waste time examining radar.
 You can pay a lawyer to file a request for calibration checks, maintenance logs, and training records.
-You can even pay for an expert witness, but the cost would run into thousands of dollars and likely bear little fruit.
+You can even retain an expert witness, but the cost would run into thousands of dollars and likely yield little benefit.
 Or you can have a traffic lawyer amend the ticket so it does not show on your driving record.

 Officer Not Showing Up for Court

 Your ticket will not be dismissed because the officer didn't attend court.
 Officers are not required to go to court for every speeding ticket they write.
-They can be required to be present for a trial, but setting a speeding ticket for trial in the hopes that the officer won't show up is a bad idea.
+They may be required to appear for trial, but setting a speeding ticket for trial in the hope that the officer will not appear is a bad idea.
 A lawyer will charge an arm and a leg for a trial because it is a significant time investment, and the officer will show up.
-You will be found guilty and aggravate a lot of people in the process.
+You will be found guilty and will aggravate some people in the process.

 The Extremely Rare Exceptions